tanxunyong/Squirrel_Sightings/README.md

 He would like to start keeping track of all the known squirrels and plans to start with Central Park.
 Therefore we are asked to build an application that can import the 2018 Central Park Squirrel Census data and allow his team to add, update, and delete squirrel data.

 ## Issue Tracker and Mailing List
 Bug reports are welcome!
-You can submit pull requests on GitHub <git@github.com:tanxunyong/Squirrel_Sightings.git>.
+You can submit pull requests on GitHub <git@github.com:tanxunyong/Squirrel_Sightings.git> if your spot any issues when executing our code.

 ## Contributors